Getting started with Deployment Manager

 For answers to frequently asked questions, see the Deployment Manager FAQ page.

-Key features supported
+- Understanding key features supported

-Deployment Manager supports continuous integration, continuous delivery, test execution, reporting, diagnostics, manual approvals, deployment cancellations, change rollbacks, roles and privileges, and notifications.
+Deployment Manager provides a number of features so that you can manage your workflows.
+For example, Deployment Manager supports continuous integration, continuous delivery, test execution, reporting, diagnostics, manual approvals, deployment cancellations, change rollbacks, roles and privileges, and notifications.

 The following video provides an overview of Deployment Manager: https://community.pega.com/video-library/overview-infinity-deployment-manager.